yasirkula/UnityBezierSolution/README.md

 **Loop**: connects the first end point and the last end point of the spline

-**Handle Mode**: control points of end points are handled in one of 3 ways: Free mode allows moving control points independently, Mirrored mode places the control points opposite to each other and Aligned mode ensures that both control points are aligned on a line that passes through the end point (unlike Mirrored mode, their distance to end point may differ).
+**Handle Mode**: control points of end points are handled in one of 3 ways: Free mode allows moving control points independently, Mirrored mode places the control points opposite to each other and Aligned mode ensures that both control points are aligned on a line that passes through the end point (unlike Mirrored mode, their distance to end point may differ)

 **Auto Construct Spline**: auto adjusts the control points of end points to form a smooth spline that goes through the end points you set.
 There are 2 different implementations for it, with each giving a slightly different output (see *Auto construct the spline* section below)